 We woke up early (5:15am!), strapped up our DRYFT Primo Zip front waders, stuffed lunches and drinks into our BKCNTRY packs and headed for the river.
 Fishing didn’t slow up all day- with solid takes on dries and streamers keeping the action moving quickly from first light well into the afternoon.

-All of the planning and hiking is so worth it to find solitude in the mountains, along with plentiful and willing trout.
+All of the planning that goes into a backcountry hiking adventure is so worth it to find solitude in the mountains, along with plentiful and willing trout.
 This was our summer 2020 alpine adventure.
 There was hiking, camping in the woods, lots of fishing, boulder hopping, star gazing and paragliding.

 Take care of your zipper, and your zipper will take care of you.

 From pocket zippers to waterproof zipper front wader models, all of our fishing waders have multiple zippers that provide different levels of function.
 The pocket zippers keep things organized and in place, while the main waterproof zipper on the Primo Zip front wader allows easy in and out access.
 ALl of the zippers need a little care from time to time to keep them running smoothly and operating for the long run.
 Here are four easy steps for how to care for your zippers.

 Keep all debris such as dirt, sand, fishing line, clothing, bait goop, and salt crust out of the zipper teeth.